 - AD = Audio description for people with sight loss

 Upcoming cinema screenings of films with HOH subtitles and audio description across the UK and Ireland are advertised and promoted by Your Local Cinema, a website funded to disseminate this information to the public, and Your Local Cinema also offers a regularly updated online database of upcoming and past releases available with HOH subtitles and audio description.

-If information on a particular film isn’t yet available via the FDA schedule or Your Local Cinema, contact distributors direct to check if they plan to make films available with these files.
+If information on a particular film isn’t yet available via the FDA schedule or Your Local Cinema, contact its distributor to check if they plan to create the files.

 If you’re not screening from DCP but rather from DVD/Blu-ray, you can still run HOH subtitled or audio described screenings.

 Your Local Cinema lists films on DVD/Blu-ray available with audio description here (recent/new releases at the top; scroll down for a more extensive list).

 Most UK DVD/Blu-rays offer English subtitles displaying dialogue; so for HOH subtitled screenings from disc, check with the film’s distributor that the copy they’re sending you definitely has HOH subtitles and not merely English subtitles available.
 Often you’ll be screening from your own copy, in which case it should state whether the film has HOH subtitles (or ‘closed captions’) on the back of the case.

 - Developing Deaf audiences for film – Read our full online guide for further advice on all aspects of how to serve Deaf and hard of hearing audiences; including information on marketing, audience development, improving your front of house set-up and overall accessibility for Deaf audiences, and much more.